 Cannabis is still classified as a class B drug in the UK, meaning that it is illegal to possess or supply it.
 Cancer Research UK can’t comment on the legal status of cannabis, its use as a recreational drug, or its medical use in any other diseases.
 But we are supportive of properly conducted scientific research into cannabis and its derivatives that could benefit cancer patients.

 Unfortunately, there are many unreliable sources of information about cannabis, particularly online.
 This post contains up-to-date, evidence-based information on cannabis and cancer, so with lots to cover, this is a long article.
 To help you find what you’re interested in, follow the links below to different sections.
 Or read on for everything you need to know about cannabis and cancer.

 - Cannabis and cannabinoids – what are they?

-- Can cannabinoids treat cancer? (including lab research, clinical research and unanswered questions)
+- Can cannabinoids treat cancer?

 - Can cannabis prevent or cause cancer?